 If any provision (or part of a provision) of the Agreement is prohibited or otherwise unenforceable, the relevant provision (or part of a provision), will be deemed to be severed to the extent that it is prohibited or unenforceable but the remainder of that provision (and the whole of the Agreement) will remain in full force and effect.
 In the event of any deemed severance pursuant to this clause 22.3, the parties shall use all reasonable endeavours to agree within a reasonable time upon any lawful and enforceable variations to the Agreement that may be necessary in order to achieve, to the greatest extent possible, the same commercial effect as would have been achieved by the clause, or the part of the clause, in question.

-(a) The Customer shall not, without the prior written consent of Smoothwall, assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this Agreement.
+a.
+The Customer shall not, without the prior written consent of Smoothwall, assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under the Agreement.

 22.5 Third Party Rights

 No one other than a party to this Agreement, their successors and permitted assignees, shall have any right to enforce any of its terms.

 Nothing in the Agreement is intended to or shall operate to create a partnership between the parties, or to authorise either party to act as agent for the other.

 22.7 Entire Agreement

 a.
 The Agreement constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.

 b.
 Each party acknowledges that in entering into the Agreement it does not rely on, and shall have no remedies in respect of, any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in the Agreement.